How the Cosmos Works

 The foundation of the next great paradigm shift in scientific thinking is the realization of the following.
 All material substance including what we call energy has mass, since it is affected by gravity.
 Therefore energy is nothing more than varying sizes of sub atomic particles of matter in motion.

-1. A particle or body in motion collides with another particle or body of matter in its path, of a certain range of mass to that of itself.
+1. A particle or body in motion collides with another particle or body of matter in its path, which has a certain range of mass to its own mass.

 3. A particle or body in motion enters into an orbit, with other particles or bodies, of a certain range in mass, trajectory and velocity to itself.

 Motion is stored in orbital states and so-called energy releases are caused by collisions which disrupt these peaceful orbits.

 Two events are taking place at the same time within all bodies of matter in the cosmos.
-First, as a body in space, less massive than a black hole, is bombarded by very tiny subatomic particles, some particles (some so tiny they can't be detected) enter into orbits following rule 3, but many more collide with other particles as they travel through this body in space causing peaceful orbital states of matter within this body to be disrupted.
+First, as a body in space is bombarded by very tiny subatomic particles, some particles (some so tiny they can't be detected) enter into orbits following rule 3.
+Others collide with particles in their path as they travel through this body in space causing other peaceful orbital states of particles within this body to be disrupted.
 Some of these very tiny disrupted particles are hurled out of their orbits and into the space outside the larger body in which they have resided, where their motion has been passively controlled, by their orbits.
-When this is done on an observable scale, it is usually referred to, as some type of "energy" release.
+When this is done on a observable scale, it is usually referred to, as some type of "energy" release.

 This very small particle concept is the key to understanding how gravity works.